 “I wanted a chance to work with the new guy.
 He has one for this morning so I’ll tag along.
-I’ll take two out on my own later and join Todd at two.”
+I’ll take two out on my own later and join Keon at two.”

 “I won’t even bother asking you if you’re ready.
 We’ll do a tour together next week if you can make the time.”

 “You really know the way to a woman’s heart.
 I see now how you managed to snag Allie.”